i-core/oauth2w/README.md

 ## How it works

 1. A client sends HTTP request that contains an OpenID Connect Access Token within the header `Authorization`.
-2. The middleware requests user claims using the userinfo's endpoint of OpenID Connect Provider.
+2. The authentication middleware requests user claims using the userinfo's endpoint of OpenID Connect Provider and put user data to the request context using the interface `oauth2w.RoleFinder`.
-3. The middleware requests user roles using the interface `oauth2w.RoleFinder`.
+3. The authorization middleware requests user roles from user data in the request context.
-4. The middleware validates that the user has the required roles, and according to it, allows or not the HTTP request.
+4. The authorization middleware validates that a user has the required roles, and according to it, allows or not the HTTP request.

 **Notes**.
 Getting user roles is out of scope the library.
 You must provide an implementation of `oauth2w.RoleFinder` that receives user claims and returns the user's roles.